thermoweb/jasypt-encrypt-plugin/README.md

 # encrypt-string-plugin

 <!-- Plugin description -->
-This plugins adds two editor popup menu actions to encrypt or decrypt a selected String.
+This plugins adds two editor popup menu actions to encrypt or decrypt a selected String using the jasypt library.
 <!-- Plugin description end -->